JoshuaABA/mIsTerquickfix/README.md

 # mIsTerquickfix
-Simple input based simulation involving troubleshooting BASIC home network IT issues.
+Simple input based simulation involving troubleshooting common home network issues.
+The new concept I implemented in my code is the try/except function.